devjiwonchoi/po2mo/README.md

 ### Executable

-You can download the executable files from the [exec](https://github.com/devjiwonchoi/po2mo/tree/main/exec) directory.
+You can download the executable files from the [releases](https://github.com/devjiwonchoi/po2mo/releases) or directly from the [exec](https://github.com/devjiwonchoi/po2mo/tree/main/exec) directory.

 ## po2mo.json